Do you know that there is life for nurses outside the pillars of a hospital?

 - On Mental – Stress is common in the life and surroundings of a nurse.
 Often, patients and their families are under a lot of stress that they may no longer absorb necessary information.

 - On Emotional – When harsh realities occur for people (i.e., facing death or permanent disability), nurses are also trained to be therapeutic in dealing with their clients’ responses to these difficult circumstances.

 Where else could Nurses Work aside from the Traditional Setting?

-- The Military – Although military nurses serve part of their time in hospitals as well, giving care to military personnel, they also enjoy many parts of it travelling such as when they are deployed to battlefronts, war zones or areas where their services are needed most.
-They tend not only to physical wounds but the psychological effects of war on soldiers as well.
+- The Military – Although military nurses serve part of their time in hospitals and give care to military personnel, they also enjoy many parts of it travelling, such as when they are deployed to battlefronts, war zones, or areas where their services are needed most.
+They tend not only to physical wounds but to the psychological effects of war on soldiers as well.
 Although this kind of nursing’s stress levels may elevate a notch from the usual, the benefits for military nurses are also good.
 They are usually given free higher education (with pay while studying) and excellent health benefits.
-So if you’ve got nerves of steel, venture in this field.
+So if you’ve got nerves of steel, venture into this field.

 - Research – “To improve global health and primary care delivery… it is crucial to understand nursing care needs, practices and outcomes”, said Elaine Larson, Ph.D., R.N., an associate Dean for Research at the Columbia University School of Nursing.

-Aside from the basic curriculum for nurses, nurse researchers need to further deepen their knowledge of research methodologies and tools.
+Aside from the basic curriculum for nurses, nurse researchers need further to deepen their knowledge of research methodologies and tools.
 The great thing about this nursing field is that outcome of one’s hard work could further enhance and improve nursing practice in general.
-In turn, benefits individuals and communities who recipients of care.
+In turn, it benefits individuals and communities who are recipients of care.

 The outlook for this nursing field is getting better by the year; so, if you still don’t have your niche carved solidly and are into research work, it’s a great time to grab that computer and trace the steps to becoming one.